 When you are feeling down, your partner can make you smile easily, and that’s exactly how it should be, not the other way around.

 Being affectionate with each other

-In a healthy relationship, there’s not a day that passes by in which partners don’t say a kind word to each other, hug or kiss.
-They should be all over each other and enjoy exploring each other’s body.
+In a healthy relationship, there’s not a day that passes by in which partners don’t say a kind word to each other, hug, or kiss.
+They should be all over each other and enjoy exploring each other’s bodies.

-Knowing your boundaries and limits in a relationship and being aware that you can always self-develop and also, that your partner is never going to be perfect is the key to a relationship full of respect and empathy.
+Knowing your boundaries and limits in a relationship, to be aware that you can always self-develop, and that your partner is never going to be perfect, is the key to a relationship full of respect and empathy.

 Being a team